Shikaga/story/index.md

 "Sorry", Emlyn replied.
 "Just a bad dream".
 Orinn put the back of his hand to her head, and looking at her with a  small frown on his face.

 "Meranis not up yet?", he asked, and Emlyn just shook her head.
 "Okay, well it'll be dawn in a few minutes.
-Get dressed, and meet me on deck", he ordered.
+Get dressed and meet me on deck", he ordered.

 As Orin departed Emlyn swung her legs off her bunk, touching the cold hard wood of the floor.
 The ship rocked lightly in the calm waves, and Emlyn crossed carefully to her trunk.